pneff/wsgiservice/README.markdown

 * Make it easy to create machine readable output
 * Easily validate input
 * Easy deployment using good configuration file handling
+* Make testing easy
+* Create usable REST API documentation from source
+* Content negotiation to automatically use the correct output format

+Just as important as what WsgiService tries to accomplish is what it will never be:

+* WsgiService is not planning to be a full-featured frontend framework.
+Use your existing framework of choice for that, e.g. [Pylons](http://pylonshq.com/).

 ## See also ##